ASI Elections Frequently Asked Questions

 HOW DO I GET AN AS ELECTIONS APPLICATION?
 CAN I FILL ONE OUT ONLINE?

-You can get an application from the AS Government Office in USU 311, Dec.
-3, 2012 through February 12, 2013.
-Because the form must be completed on triplicate paper and signed, the application is not available online.
+You can get an application from the AS Government Office in USU 311.
+Since the form is in triplicate and must be signed, it is not available online.

 WHY DO I HAVE TO PUT A DEPOSIT OF $50?